Zichang23/credit_fraud/README.md

 ### Introduction

-This project aims to develop a Neural Network Model for Credit Card Fraud Forecasting,, leveraging deep learning techniques to detect fraudulent transactions with high accuracy.
+This project aims to develop a Neural Network Model for Credit Card Fraud Forecasting,, leveraging deep learning techniques to detect fraudulent transactions with high accuracy.The project’s ultimate goal

 ### Data